You are here: Online Safety Parent Toolkit > Understand

-A good way to help minimise the risk harm to your child if they do send a nude image and something goes wrong is to make a plan with your child ahead of time about what you’ll do if things go wrong online.
-We know this is one of the best ways to navigate online challenges.
-The plan could cover who they would talk to if something goes wrong, discussing ways to report and remove harmful online content and more.
-Visit our Make a Plan page for step-by-step advice.

-# Now

 A good way to minimise the harm your child may experience is to make a plan with them ahead of time about what you’ll do if things go wrong online.
 We know this is one of the best ways to navigate online challenges.
 The plan could cover who they would talk to and discuss ways to report and remove harmful online content and more.